-All the training images are crawled from Google, Bing or Baidu in the beginning of this semester, while all the images used for performance testing result are chosen from the Instagram website at the time of testing.
+All the original training images are crawled from Google, Bing or Baidu in the beginning of this semester and all the new images are coming from Stanford Dogs Dataset, while all the images used for performance testing result are chosen from other sources at the time of testing.
 In such case, we can make sure that testing images are new to my model.